Common Questions about COVID-19

 Anyone who may have been exposed to someone with COVID-19 or has returned from international travel should self-isolate and watch for symptoms of COVID-19 that can appear up to 14 days after exposure to the virus.

-Anyone with COVID-like symptoms should self-isolate for at least 10 days after symptoms start.
+Anyone with COVID-like symptoms should self-isolate after symptoms start.

 To learn more about self-isolation, who should self-isolate and ending self-isolation, see Self-Isolation and COVID-19.

 Self-monitoring means paying close attention to how you feel to see if you develop any COVID-like symptoms such as fever, cough, or difficulty breathing.
 You may also need to help children or close contacts who are older or chronically ill and are self-monitoring.

 To learn more about self-monitoring, see How to self-monitor at BC Centre for Disease Control.

 Testing is recommended for anyone with cold, influenza or COVID-like symptoms, even mild symptoms.